iegorch86/precision-bluefin/README.md

 ## Implementation notes

-Bazzite and Fedora bootable images may normally make `/opt` a symlink into mutable `/var`.
+Bluefin and Fedora bootable images may normally make `/opt` a symlink into mutable `/var`.
 Brave and the Pantum vendor payload store application files under `/opt`, so the Containerfile creates a real immutable `/opt` directory before applying the customizations.

 The temporary COPR used for `libjpeg8` is disabled again after package installation.